 Note: Typing the quotation marks into the search bar is not necessary.

 As part of your genealogy research plan, spend time searching and exploring online historical map collections.
-Familiarize yourself with the area where your ancestors lived to improve your research results for that brick wall ancestors.
+Familiarize yourself with the land, the city and the general area where your ancestors lived to improve your research results for those brick wall ancestors.